wuhuizuo/caffeine-overflow/faq-mcp/docs/FAQ.md

 ### General Questions

 #### Q1: What is the `tiprow` bot?
 tiprow is the optional self-test bot acted on pingcap/tidb repo, it's maintained by [hawkingrei](https://github.com/hawkingrei).
-It will not affect the merging for pull request(CI context created by tiprow will not affect the merging).
+It will not affect the merging for pull request(CI checks created by tiprow will not affect the merging).

 #### Q2: How to close or open a PR or Issue?
 Please comment `/close` or `/reopen` in the PR or Issue.